Charterhouse expects offers for Webhelp this week - sources

-PARIS Oct 14 UK private equity firm Charterhouse expects to receive initial offers for its 60 percent stake in French call-centre business Webhelp this week, two people familiar with the matter told Reuters.
+PARIS UK private equity firm Charterhouse [CHCAP.UL] expects to receive initial offers for its 60 percent stake in French call-centre business Webhelp this week, two people familiar with the matter told Reuters.

 Webhelp, which specialises in outsourced customer relationship management, is expected to be valued at around 1 billion euros ($1 billion), sources said last month.